prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 with necessary validations in place and void of any apparent inconsistencies, we will transition to `v1beta1`.

 We can go a step further and introduce breaking changes (if any) in v1alpha1 and then just copy it over to v1beta1.
-This way, we do not have to worry about conversion webhooks and the user does not need to perform any delibrate migration from `v1alpha1` to `v1beta1`.
-Further, currently the CRD is in alpha stage and I believe that it if fine for us to introduce breaking changes in this stage and trust the user handle it, than to introduce more complexity into the code base.
+This way, we do not have to worry about conversion webhooks and the user does not need to perform any deliberate migration from `v1alpha1` to `v1beta1`.
+Further, currently the CRD is in alpha stage and I believe that it is fine for us to introduce breaking changes in this stage and trust the user handle it than to introduce more complexity into the code base.
 As of now, I do not personally see any breaking changes that might need to be introduced to the API.
 However, if it is inevitable that there are changes after the `v1beta1` graduation of the ScrapeConfig, we might want to introduce a conversion webhook, but that is a conversation for another time.

-This graduation strategy ensures a balanced approach, allowing us to refine the API while preparing for a more stable and well-supported beta release.
+This graduation strategy ensures a balanced approach, allowing us to refine the API while preparing for a more stable and well-supported v1beta1 release.

 ### Testing and Verification

-- **Implement Comprehensive Unit Tests**: Develop unit tests for all new and existing Service Discovery configurations to ensure that the expected configuration is generated and validations are in place.
+- **Implement Comprehensive Unit Tests**: Ensure that unit tests are added for all new and existing Service Discovery configurations to ensure that the expected configuration is generated and validations are in place.
 - **Explore End-to-End Testing**: Investigate the use of [testcontainers](https://golang.testcontainers.org/) to set up comprehensive end-to-end testing environments ([#6452](https://github.com/prometheus-operator/prometheus-operator/issues/6452)).
 This will help verify the validity and robustness of our Service Discovery configurations in real-world scenarios.
 However, this is not a priority.
+  That being said, we might still want to ensure that we write end-to-end tests at least for Kubernetes service discovery since it is of high importance.

 ### Miscellaneous Enhancements